-Youth Bowling England are delighted to welcome both Tracy Robertson as YBC Support Manager and Stuart Watson as YBC Coaching Manager as more YBCs return to bowling.
+Youth Bowling England are pleassed to announce both Tracy Robertson as YBC Support Manager and Stuart Watson as YBC Coaching Manager, as more YBCs return to bowling.

 Tracy brings to YBE a passion to help further develop YBCs at a ‘pastoral level’.
 Tracy will be contacting all of the YBCs to gather information on facilities which are available to and on offer for individual clubs.
 Tracy has prepared a pathway along which she wishes to offer support to YBC officials and helpers with recruitment of parents and new bowlers into clubs, support for local fundraising, promoting of clubs through ClubHub, promoting the 2021/2022 YBE Tournament program and assisting officials with the maintenance obligations in GoMembership.